ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

     ```
     {: pre}

-    ```sh
+    ```bash
-    strongswan status
+    ❯ strongswan status
+    Security Associations (0 up, 0 connecting):
+        none
     ```
     {: pre}

+    It's normal for the status to show '0 up, 0 connecting' since we haven't set up the connection on the landing zone side.

 ## Edit the ACLs to allow connections from strongSwan
 {: #solution-connect-site-vpn-strongswan-acls}
 {: step}

 1. Click the **Navigation menu** icon ![Navigation menu icon](../icons/icon_hamburger.svg "Menu"), and then click **VPC Infrastructure** > **Access control lists** from the **Network** section.
-1. Select the ACL that is associated with your VPC landing zone deployable architecture.
+1. Select the ACL `management-acl` that is associated with your landing zone deployable architecture `management-vpc` VPC.

 1. Create inbound rules for the on-premises subnet and public IP to access the VPN subnet.
     1. Click **Create** in the inbound rules section.